GangsuKim/HLAI2023/README.md

-# Code of Hallym AI Competition 2023
+# Hallym AI Competition 2023
-This is the code of Hallym AI Competition 2023
+This repo is code of Hallym AI Competition 2023
 > 3rd place of the competition

 ## System environment